ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 ### Zones.js allows for a mix of imperative and reactive code

 I often see how part of an Angular application is written in a imperative way and part of it reactive.
 It's not always a bad thing but I feel that the mix often makes it harder to read code.

+In 2019 Rob Wormald talked about Zone.js in his keynote.
+He said:

+> Zones are great until they are not.

+Watch the full keynote here: [Rob Wormald - Keynote - What's New and Coming in Angular | AngularUP 2019](https://www.youtube.com/watch?v=-32nh-pGXaU&feature=youtu.be&t=19m10s)

 ## When should we run change detection? 🔦